 From public policy to professional development, the jobs in early childhood education are as diverse as individuals and their reasons for pursuing an early childhood education degree.
 Below is a sample of careers you could pursue with a master’s degree:*

 The career outlook for those with a master’s degree in early childhood education is bright.
-According to the U.S. Bureau of Labor Statistics, employment of preschool and child care directors will grow by 17% through 2022, with child care worker positions following at an impressive 14%.
-The agency further predicts employment of preschool teachers to grow by 17% through 2022—faster than the average for all occupations.†
+According to the U.S. Bureau of Labor Statistics, employment of preschool and child care directors will grow by 7% through 2028, though childcare workers will only see a 2% growth rate.
+The agency further predicts employment of preschool teachers to grow by 7% through 2028—faster than the average for all occupations.2

 Ultimately, this decision comes down to personal preferences and time-management needs.